 - Rectangle —Click a point feature or segment, or click and drag the rectangle across the feature.

 - Polygon —Click the map to create the vertices of the polygon.
 Double-click to close the polygon and select the feature.

-- Lasso —Click and draw with the pointer to create the freehand shape.
+- Lasso —Press and hold the left mouse button and draw with the pointer to create the freehand shape.

 - Line —Click the map to create the vertices of the line.
 Double-click to end the line and make the selection.

-- Trace (2D views only)—Click a line or polygon segment and draw the pointer along the boundary and other contiguous features connecting segments by tracing along them.
-Double-click to end the trace and make the selection.
+- Trace —Click a line or polygon segment and draw the pointer along the boundary and other contiguous features connecting segments by tracing along them.
+Double-click to end the trace and make the selection (2D views only).

 Use cases include selecting a water main, roads, or parcel lines.

 - Work with the selected features or clear the selection by clicking Clear in the Selection group on the Map tab.
 You can also deselect all selected features at once by clicking somewhere in the view where there are no features or clicking a feature of a layer that is not selectable.

 Automatically select related records: If you've customized your layer's selection properties to automatically select related records, any selection made for that layer will immediately propagate the selection to select the feature or table rows for all related records of the selected features.